Niklas-Seppala/steam-api-client/README.md

-# steam-api-core
+# Valve REST API Clients for .NET
-This project provides methods for calling Valve's
+This project provides methods for calling Valve's REST APIs.
-REST APIs and staticly typed response classes for all API calls.
+Server responses are typically in JSON, and this library converts that date to statically typed C# objects.
+Methods for downloading hero/profile pictures are also provided.

 All GET methods are asynchronous and can be cancelled with `CancellationToken`.

-Methods have built in error checking system, so the user dont have to bother with making sense of weird and inconsistent return codes and values. ( They can be pretty wild sometines :slightly_smiling_face: ).
+GET Methods have built in error checking system, so the user doesn't have to bother with making sense of weird and inconsistent return codes and values. ( They can be pretty wild sometines :slightly_smiling_face: ).

-Targets netstandard 2.0
+**Targets netstandard 2.0**

 Note: this is a hobby project!
 ## Quick example